adamxjohns/MIDS_capstone/README.md

 **Defined Goal for Model:** Predict the linear decay of FVC measurements within the 95% confidence interval of the actual least squares slope

-Pros of this approach - meaningful measurement that can be interpreted as likely rate of progression and can be visualized; also works well because follow-up and frequency of measurements is different for every patient
+<ins>Pros of this approach<ins> - Meaningful measurement that can be interpreted as likely rate of progression and can be visualized; also works well because follow-up and frequency of measurements is different for every patient
-Con of this approach - high degree of variability in measurements means that slope doesn't actually fit the measurements that well; more measurements at the start so line is skewed towards earlier measurements
+<ins>Con of this approach<ins> - High degree of variability in measurements means that slope doesn't actually fit the measurements that well; more measurements at the start so line is skewed towards earlier measurements

 **Data Processing**